 Mothers, know your role is so huge in shaping all of humanity and even world history!
 So many of you nowadays soldier on in “single-parent homes” due to an absent husband, the father of your children – but you keep doing what you have to do to provide for the children in your care.
 So many of you have to get up and go to work early in the morning, or late into the day, but you do it for the deep love you feel.
 That’s not going unnoticed, moms.
 And so many of you are the teachers of things Biblical to your sons and daughters.
 In the coming final years before Christ returns, you moms can play a strong role of solid faith to your adult children and your grandchildren.
 I count on it.

-Timothy of the Bible was raised to love and obey God and know his word due to the faith, example and diligence of his mom and grandma (2 Timothy 1:5), mentioned by name in scripture.
-Grandma Lois and his mom – Eunice.
-Yes, you grandmas can have a HUGE impact on the grandkids!
-I see it all the time as I watch my wife’s impact on our grandsons here.
+Timothy of the Bible was raised to love and obey God and know his word due to the faith, example and diligence of his mom and grandma (2 Timothy 1:5), mentioned by name in scripture: Grandma Lois and his mom – Eunice.
+Yes, you grandmas can have a HUGE impact even on the grandkids!
+I see it all the time as I watch my wife’s impact on our grandchildren here.

 Women were also made in the image of God and then Elohim gave both the man and the woman dominion over the earth (Genesis 1:27-28).
 I’ve always personally believed that God divided his qualities equally into the male and into the female.
 God is neither male or female – but is both, I believe.
 We call him Father, true.
-But if both male and female are in his image, I believe women will feel very, very comfortable around Yahweh when you women someday meet Him “in person”.
+But if both male and female are in his image, I believe women will feel very, very comfortable around our heavenly Father when you women someday meet Him “in person”.
 1 John 3:1-3 clearly states, we shall see him as He is sometime.

 Click on “Continue reading” to read what God says about moms and women generally – and to read of some women I feel were great moms in the Bible.

-Some of the great men in the Bible were great because they had great moms.
-I think of Josiah.
+Some of the great men in the Bible, like Josiah, were great because they had great moms.
 His dad was wicked.
 But his mom Jedidah is mentioned by name, undoubtedly because she had a huge hand in shaping this great king of Judah (2 Kings 22:1).

 I love Sarah, our princess.
-She found it amusing to think of her husband giving her pleasure at her old age, to conceive a child.
+She found it amusing to think of her husband being able to give her “pleasure” at her old age, to conceive a child (Genesis 18:12).
 How human this great woman of faith was, as well.
 She tried to work out the promised child when one was not forthcoming for many years by offering her servant girl Hagar to Abraham to be a wife through which they could have a child.
 But then there were sparks of trouble from that and Sarah held her ground and demanded Abraham send Hagar and Ishmael away.
 And God backed up Sarah!
 See Genesis 21:9-13.

-I gave a sermon about five women mentioned in Yeshua’s genealogy, and I recommend you hear those.
+I gave a 2-part sermon about five women mentioned in Yeshua’s genealogy, and I recommend you hear those.
 Just type in “Five Women” in the Search bar.
 One of them was Bathsheba.
 Her name means “Daughter of the Covenant”.
 She reminds us that in spite of David’s sin with her (David was the instigator and gets the blame; nowhere does scripture denounce her), God has a merciful way of working things out.
 In spite of their sin – and yes, they both sinned – God chose their son Solomon who ruled in peace and became part of the Messianic line leading to our Savior.
 In spite of a tough start, in spite of terrible sin, our God used this woman to mother the wisest man who ever lived and be part of the line to Yeshua himself.

 And I love Hannah’s story.
 She was Samuel’s mom.
 Read her story in 1 Samuel 1-2.
 She pleaded with God for a son so fervently that the high priest thought she was drunk.
 God granted her wishes and she offered her son as an assistant to the priest and one of the greatest judges and prophets of all time was born.
 No doubt Hannah – whose name means “Grace” – played a HUGE part in directing the course for the young Samuel’s life.
 I loved how she would make him little robe each year (1 Samuel 2:19).